johncf/learn-log/software-engineering.md

 1. Scoping: define the project and constraints
    - Constraints: realtime or batched, cloud or edge/browser, compute resources, latency, privacy
-1. Data: define, explore, collect
-   - Define inputs and targets; establish rules to minimize inconsistencies
-   - Explore usability of publicly available datasets
-   - Collect, label and organize
 1. Baseline: establish a goal
    - Define various useful metrics for evaluation (e.g.: F-score)
+   - Collect and label a small test dataset for which the model must do well on
    - Establish baseline performance
      - Human Level Performance (HLP) for unstructured data (image, audio, natural language)
      - Performance of a quick prototype (using a small model, or a public model), or older model
+1. Data: define, explore, collect
+   - Define inputs and targets; establish rules to minimize inconsistencies
+   - Explore usability of publicly available datasets
+   - Collect, label and organize
 1. Modeling: select, train, evaluate
    - [Model selection](https://github.com/johncf/learn-log/blob/master/ml-concepts.md#model-selection)
    - Error analysis